Android MQTT Alarm Panel for Home Automation Platforms

-- Camera support for capturing and emailing images when alarm disabled (requires Mailgun api key).
+- Camera support for capturing and emailing images when the alarm is disabled (requires Mailgun api key).

 - Google Text-to-Speech support to speak MQTT notification messages.

-- Optional screensaver mode using clock or Imgur images.
+- Optional screensaver mode using a digital clock or Imgur images.

-- 7 day Weather forecast (requires Darksky api key).
+- Seven day Weather forecast (requires Darksky api key).